hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 Release 0.5 brings major enhancements to Jet - the documentation is much more complete, the API has been nicely rounded out with several "missing" methods and classes provided.
 In tests, the underlying engine exhibited no instability and was easy to work with - including being able to write reliable unit tests in single-node operation.

+As Jet is intended to be used as a distributed, streaming processing engine, it has all of the core features that are typical for such systems, such as snapshots and fault-tolerance within the processing grid, and windowing of data streams.
+This white paper focuses on the core technology and a developer-friendly introduction, and further material should be consulted on the detail of the operation of a production Jet grid.

 At its heart, the core technology of Jet is based on a DAG model.
-A DAG is based upon vertices and edges, and in Jet a vertex is a Processor (aka tasklet).
+A DAG is based upon vertices and edges, and in Jet a vertex in the DAG is a group of Processor (aka tasklet) objects in one JVM.
+Having a vertex correspond to several processors allows a vertex to be parallelized, even within a single Jet node.
-This is best thought of a small piece of simple, "functional Java" code, although this is purely a conceptual description and nothing in the programming model enforces this.
+A Processor is best thought of a small piece of simple, "functional Java" code, although this is purely a conceptual description and nothing in the programming model enforces this.

 Under the hood, the anticipation is that tasklets are small units of work (understood to be bounded and non-blocking) and that as they are "smaller" than a thread then they can be scheduled in a custom manner without the involvement of the operating system.
 Accordingly, tasklets are scheduled on a constrained number of execution threads, just as in other co-operative execution frameworks (such as actors).